DrMarc/slab/paper/paper.md

 - calibrate the experimental setup (loudness calibration and frequency equalisation)
 - display and manipulate head-related transfer functions

 Below is an example script that estimates the detection threshold for a small change in the location of a sound source (minimum audible angle) with an amplitude-modulated pink noise and a staircase procedure.
 It illustrates the use of the `Binaural` and `Staircase` classes.
-The method `present_afc_trial` is a higher-level convenience function to present several sounds and acquire a response from the participant, but each of these steps can be performed separately in a line of code or two when implementing non-standard paradigms.
+The method `present_afc_trial` is a higher-level convenience function to present several sounds and acquire a response from the participant, but each of these steps can be performed separately in one or two lines when implementing non-standard paradigms.
 ```
 # 1up-2down staircase, starting at 20˚ separation:
 stairs = slab.Staircase(start_val=20, min_val=0, n_reversals=18)